ampl/ampl.github.io/docs/source/solvers/gurobi/gurobiasl.md

 simplex          Synonym for method.

-softmemlimit     Maximum amount of memory available to Gurobi (in GB, default
+softmemlimit     Maximum amount of memory available to Gurobi (in GB; default
-                 no limit).
-The solution will be returned if more memory is needed.
+                 = no limit).
+The solution is returned even if more memory could be used.

 solnlimit        maximum MIP solutions to find (default 2e9)